 Support from eminent Australians

-120 eminent health professionals, academics and community leaders have now signed an Open Letter calling on all political parties to address the health inequalities experienced by people with intellectual disability.
+Before the 2019 federal election, 120 eminent health professionals, academics and community leaders signed an Open Letter calling on all political parties to address the health inequalities experienced by people with intellectual disability.
 Read our open letter and see who signed.

 How you can help

-Phone or email the Federal Minister for Health the Hon.
-Greg Hunt MP.
-Please thank the Minister for his commitment to a roundtable in August 2019 and ask him to also make a commitment to fund the outcomes of the roundtable.
+Phone or email the Federal Minister for Health Greg Hunt MP.
+Please thank the Minister for his commitment to a National Roadmap and for his funding commitments so far.
+Ask him to make a commitment to fully fund and steadily implement a strong National Roadmap.

 Minister’s contact details